 Healthcare: Medical Record Analysis

-A healthcare AI company needed to label complex medical records:
+A healthcare AI company needed to label complex medical records for clinical decision support:

 - Maintained 99.7% accuracy while increasing throughput by 380%